redhat-cop/rhis-builder/README.md

 ## Preparation

-We can break lab builder flow into a number of phases.
+We can break rhis-builder flow into a number of phases.
 - create the image and load it to our target
 - bootstrap our idm system and configure it
 - bootstrap our satellite system and configure it